seedubjay/seedubjay.github.io/you-are-being-watched.md

 <img src="/assets/jpg/evil-cookies.jpg" alt="Evil cookies" class="diagram">
 <figcaption class="caption">
 <!-- <p class="caption"> -->
-Kudos to whoever came up with such an delightful name for such an un-delightful concept
+Kudos to whoever came up with such a pleasant name for such a not-so-pleasant concept
 <!-- </p> -->
 </figcaption>
 </figure>